You are here

 North Carolina State Conference of the NAACP v.
 North Carolina State Board of Elections (Loretta C. Biggs, M.D.N.C.
 1:16-cv-1274)

 Eight days before a presidential election, a federal complaint challenged widespread cancelation of voter registrations based on single instances of undeliverable mail.
 Finding that the National Voter Registration Act proscribed systematic voter registration cancelations less than 90 days before a federal election and proscribed cancelations based on evidence of residence changes before two federal elections had occurred, a district judge enjoined the voter registration cancelation program at issue in an opinion issued four days before the election.
+The judge issued a permanent injunction about two years later.

 Topics: Registration challenges; National Voter Registration Act.